 - Pushing a peer on the swing at recess

-These particular people with SM are much more able to communicate nonverbally by pointing, nodding, shaking their head, and writing than people who are more frozen.
+These particular people with selective mutism are much more able to communicate nonverbally by pointing, nodding, shaking their head, and writing than people who are more frozen.

-Can SM be outgrown without treatment?
-The DSM-5 confirms that as people with SM age, they don’t always end up meeting the full criteria of SM anymore.
+The DSM-5 confirms that, as many people with selective mutism age, they don’t always end up meeting the full criteria anymore.
 However, they usually still meet the criteria for social anxiety disorder, which is still clinically significant and can still negatively impact their lives in social, academic, and occupational settings.

 Selective Mutism Example